Refunds & Calculations

 Withdrawal from programs and cancellation of classes result in a percentage of tuition being refunded, depending on the week of cancellation/withdrawal and the number of courses from which students withdraws.

-University Withdrawal and Refund Policy
+University Cancellation/Refund Policy

 Cancellation After the Commencement of Classes: The first day of class through Sunday of week one 11:59 p.m.
 MST is considered the trial period for all new, reentry, and graduate reenrolled students.
-If a new, reentry or graduate reenrolled student attends after the first day of courses but withdraws before Monday of week two at 12:00 a.m.
-MST, the student will be unregistered from his/her courses and will be entitled to a refund of all tuition and applicable fees.
+If a new, reentry, or graduate reenrolled student attends after the first day of courses but withdraws before Monday of week two at 12:00 a.m.
+MST, the student will be unregistered from their courses and will be entitled to a refund of all tuition and applicable fees.

 Week 1 100%